MikaSukie/HDR/HDR-short.md

 *A Common Sense™ Statement for Consumers, Governments, and Companies*

 ## Preamble
 In the digital age, our lives, work, and property increasingly exist as data, software, and online services.
-Digital rights must be treated as real rights—ownership, consent, and fairness should apply equally online and offline.
+Digital rights must be treated as real rights, ownership, consent, and fairness should apply equally online and offline.

 ---